Shawn Faqua: Charity

-Faqua has been a celebrity supporter of the Nigeria Red Cross.
-He had become involved with charity in 2004 and was part of the Excos of the Youth Against HIV and Aids in collaboration with the then First Lady of the Federal Republic of Nigeria Stella Obasanjo and the NUGA games whose primary focus was to enlighten the youths on voluntary counselling Testing (VCT) for HIV aids.
-Shawn was also the president of the Youth Against Drug Abuse and Child Trafficking (YAWAT) in Abuja, Nigeria.
-In 2016, he partnered with the Nigerian Army for the Fallen heroes' projects as he played lead in the short film 'Separated' in support of all fallen heroes and their loved ones.
-Since then, Faqua has made several appearances showing support for charities and disaster relief.
+Faqua has been involved with charity work since 2004 and has supported the Nigerian Red Cross.
+He was an executive of the Youth Against HIV and AIDS in collaboration with the then first lady of Nigeria Stella Obasanjo and the NUGA games which focused on educating youths about voluntary counselling and testing (VCT) for HIV.
+Faqua was also the president of the Youth Against Drug Abuse and Child Trafficking (YAWAT) in Abuja.
+In 2016, he partnered with the Nigerian Army on the Fallen Heroes project appearing in the short film Separated.

 Other works

-Shawn has been featured on talk shows such as Heart of the matter where he speaks on 'Real Fatherhood and Manhood', Twitchat with Blecyn and Tribe stories among others.
-He has anchored shows like Urban Royale's Magazine Launch and Retro 52 an Independence Event where he was a Co-host and Presenter.
-He is passionate about engaging the youths, assisting the children on the streets with no positive role model in their life influencing by systematic penetration through entertainment.
+Faqua has been featured on talk shows such as Heart of the Matter, Twitchat with Blecyn and Tribe Stories among others.
+He has also hosted shows like Urban Royale magazine launch and Retro 52, an independence day event.
+He has expressed interest in youth engagement and social advocacy through entertainment.